eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 </figure>

 To maintain the NHG ID unchanged for recursive NHG, refer to the zebra_rnh_refresh_dependents section for the details.

+The newly added zebra_rnh_refresh_dependents() handles the routes updating, replacing the protocol client's notification.
+It will be detailed in the following sections.

 ### Fast Convergence for Route Withdrawal
 As the case of recursive routes for EVPN underlay